Our favorite product releases this week: Augustinus Bader, Otherland, Glossier and more | CNN Underscored

 Two pieces to get you through holiday and everyday cooking

 Made In’s Enameled Cast Iron Collection just got two new highly practical new additions: a skillet and a 7.5-quart Dutch oven that come in Hudson Green, Blood Orange, Made In Red, Harbour Blue, Ash Grey, and Antique White — all of which mix and match easily with what you have.
-We love that the skillet offers a longer handle than most and a handle that’s hollow for easier gripping.
+We love that the skillet offers a handle that’s longer than most and hollow for easier gripping.